lzwjava/blog-source/resume.md

 * neural-networks-and-zhiwei-learning, machine learning practice projects, 530 commits, Python
 * algorithm-solutions, the solutions to algorithm problems, 2466 commits, Java
 * lzwjava.github.io, my blog, 1537 commits, English & Chinese
-* live-server, the backend of an knowledge live broadcast platform, 660 commits, PHP
+* live-server, the backend of a knowledge live broadcast platform, 660 commits, PHP
-* live-mobile-web, the mobile frontend of an knowledge live broadcast platform, Vue & JavaScript, 528 commits
+* live-mobile-web, the mobile frontend of a knowledge live broadcast platform, Vue & JavaScript, 528 commits
-* live-web, the desktop frontend of an knowledge live broadcast platform, Vue, 140 commits
+* live-web, the desktop frontend of a knowledge live broadcast platform, Vue, 140 commits
 * code-review-server, the backend of a professional platform for code review, PHP, 275 commits
 * code-review-web, the frontend of a professional platform for code review, Vue & JavaScript, 302 commits
 * leanchat-ios, an iOS chat application, 556 commits, Objective-C